Raymond III, Count of Tripoli: Towards Hattin

-Guy accused Raymond of betrayal, and invaded Galilee in October.
-The king demanded an accounting of Raymond's regency, but Raymond answered that he had spent all royal income on state administration.
-Raymond decided to resist, and sought assistance from Saladin.
+Guy accused Raymond of betrayal and invaded Galilee in October.
+The King demanded an accounting of Raymond's regency, but Raymond answered that he had spent all royal income on state administration.
+Raymond decided to resist and sought assistance from Saladin.
 The sultan sent troops to Tiberias, forcing Guy to withdraw.
 According to Ibn al-Athir, Saladin offered to make Raymond "an independent king for the Franks one and all".
 Arnold of Lübeck wrote that Raymond pledged to allow Saladin's army to invade the kingdom across Galilee in exchange for the sultan's assistance in seizing the throne.

-Lewis suggests that the Occitan troubadour Peire Vidal visited Raymond's court in Tiberias around the time of the conflict between Raymond and the royal couple.
+Lewis suggests that the Occitanian troubadour Peire Vidal visited Raymond's court in Tiberias around the time of the conflict between Raymond and the royal couple.
 Raymond provided patronage to Vidal, who dedicated a eulogy to him in one of his poems.
 Lewis notes that it was around that time that Raymond offered to appoint a member of the House of Toulouse his heir if he was willing to settle in the County of Tripoli.
 Since Raymond's offer is only recorded in a version of a late source, the Lignages d'Outremer, it may have been invented by its author.